jasondbaker/infrastructure-class/README.md

 The `generate-pdfs.sh` script in the `/build` directory will create PDF versions of all AsciiDoc files located in the root directory.
+The script can utilize Docker if it's available on the build platform.

+The `generate-syllabus.sh` script in the `/build` directory will create an HTML version of the course syllabus.